Maya Alagh

 Maya Alagh is an Indian television and film actress.

-Personal life
+Early and personal life

 Maya is married to Sunil Alagh, who is a former managing director and CEO of Britannia Industries.
 Their daughter Anjori Alagh is also an actress.
 Maya started off her career as a model.
 She was noticed by actor, Dalip Tahil when she had gone to pick up her husband, Sunil Alagh.
 Dalip offered her an ad film, which she auditioned for.
 She was however rejected because she didn't 'look poor enough'.

+Work

 Maya made her television debut with the mystery-drama Chhoti Badi Baatein.
 It aired on Doordarshan TV (previously DD National) in the year 1986.
 The serial was based on the concept of superstitions.